Part 5: Printing & Publishing

 Working with an Editor

-The more official this project is becoming, the more I feel the need to do things properly.
-Something I didn't want to cheap out on is getting it proofread and edited by a professional editor.
+The more official this project was becoming, the more I felt the need to approach things properly.
+Something I didn't want to cheap out on was getting it proofread and edited by a professional editor.
 Best decision ever.

-It's not just grammar and minor punctuation edits...
+It wasn't just for grammar or minor punctuation edits...
 I had someone reading this with an outside perspective and provide advice on how it could sound better.
-My editor understood my intent and made extra effort to work within the rhyming scheme and my storytelling style!! <3
+My editor understood my intent and made extra effort to work within my rhyming scheme and storytelling style!! <3

-It's what they do and they do it best, especially the really good ones.
+In the end, it's what they do and do best, especially the really good ones.

 2022 | November to December